 The diagnosis of the underlying cause of blackout is often inaccurate, inefficient and delayed.
 There is huge variation in the management of blackout.
 A substantial proportion of people initially diagnosed with, and treated for, epilepsy have a cardiovascular cause for their blackout.
 Some people have expensive and inappropriate tests or inappropriate specialist referral (unnecessary referral or referral to the wrong specialty); others with potentially dangerous conditions may not receive appropriate assessment, diagnosis and treatment.
 The Lancashire Blackout clinic aims to reduce / eliminate this.

-The patient is assessed in clinic within 2-4 weeks of referral.
+The patient is assessed in clinic within two to four weeks of referral.
 This assessment includes a detailed history, physical examination and appropriate investigations.
-Within the setting of the clinic we have the facilities to do 12 lead ECG, 24 / 48 / 72 hr ECG monitoring and ECHO.
+Within the setting of the clinic, we have the facilities to do 12 lead ECG, 24 / 48 / 72 hr ECG monitoring and ECHO.
 We have rapid access to the Tilt Test, Cardio Memo and Implantable Loop recorder service if appropriate.
-Following the assessment the patient is either given a diagnosis and appropriate treatment/advice initiated or if indicated further investigations are organised.
-Following assessment if necessary patients are triaged down the appropriate rapid access pathway to neurology, cardiology, care of the elderly or ENT.
+Following the assessment, the patient is either given a diagnosis and appropriate treatment/advice initiated or if indicated, further investigations are organised.
+Following assessment if necessary patients are triaged down the appropriate rapid access pathway to Neurology, Cardiology, Care of the Elderly or ENT.

 - Persistent Bradycardia

 - Ventricular arrhythmia

 - Brugada Syndrome

 - Sustained atrial arrhythmia